NotChristianGarcia/Structural-Analysis/README.md

 ### Structural Analysis
+#### Description:
 This is the final project for Structural Anaylsis.
-It is a MATLAB script that takes in input forces, elements, and nodes to a bridge.
+It is a MATLAB project that takes in input forces, elements, and nodes to a bridge.
 Resultant forces are calculated along with stress and deformation that are plotted and shown with varying colors on the bridge elements.